 In order to enroll for a course or courses at another college or university, a student following a degree sequence at Chicago State University must obtain written approval for concurrent attendance from the Office of Evaluations prior to registration.
-Students who have earned a cumulative total of 66 credit hours or more must attend a four-year institution to earn credit.
-Students are also cautioned to review university residence requirements (See current catalog for additional graduation requirements).
+Students are cautioned to review university residence requirements (see graduation requirements section of catalog for additional information).
 Transfer credit for work completed elsewhere will be accepted by the university only when the appropriate procedure is followed.